safespring/web/content/blogg/2024/2024-08-vmware-exit.md

 {{% note "Key effects of Broadcom's acquisition of VMware" %}}

-Broadcom has made major changes to VMware's pricing and licensing model:

 * Shifted from perpetual licenses to a subscription-based model
 * Eliminated the free version of VMware's vSphere Hypervisor (ESXi)
 * Implemented price increases, with some customers reporting 5-10x higher costs